Graduate Programs

 AgroEcology M.S.

 The Agroecology M.S.
-Program at UW-Madison, created in 2007, works with affiliated faculty members from nearly 20 departments across campus, training students to research and engage with agricultural systems in a broader environmental and socio-economic context.
+Program at UW-Madison, created in 2007, works with AFFILIATED FACULTY members from nearly 20 departments across campus, training students to research and engage with agricultural systems in a broader environmental and socio-economic context.

-The Agroecology Program offers a Master of Science degree with two tracks that differ in coursework requirements and the nature of the final project – the Research Track and the Public Practice Track.
-Alumni of both tracks have had professional success in the public and private agricultural sectors, including positions in research, outreach, education, and project management in the public and private sectors.
+The Agroecology Program offers a Master of Science degree with TWO TRACKS that differ in coursework requirements and the nature of the final project – the Research Track and the Public Practice Track.
+ALUMNI of both tracks have had professional success in the public and private agricultural sectors, including positions in research, outreach, education, and project management in the public and private sectors.

 The Nelson Institute for Environmental Studies